 Got leftover bread that no one wants to eat in a sandwich?
 Transform it into croutons.
 Sure, croutons usually top salads.
 But, when I make homemade croutons, very few make it to the salad bowl!

-You can season them with garlic powder and herbs or go in the other direction and douse them with a little cinnamon sugar.
+You can season croutons with garlic powder and cheese or go in the other direction and douse them with a little cinnamon sugar.
 Either way = yum!

 10. Let them eat cake!

-Healthy snacks are totally possible.
+Healthy, cheap snacks are totally possible.
 With a little advance prep work, you’ll never need to reach for the nuclear colored cheese dip again.

 Need a little extra motivation to get on your meal planning game?
 Want to make lunch packing less of a drag?
 Creating a kitchen survival kit to help you WIN in the kitchen this school year.